 My other abstract collages combine fragments of thoughts and feelings.
-Words emerge as visual lexicons of rhythm through repetition of movement with the meaning of various languages submerged, as if one is reading in a dream.
+Words emerge as visual lexicons of rhythm through repetition of movement with the meaning of various languages submerged as if one is reading in a dream.
 Asemic writing leaves the meaning to the observer to perceive using their most natural and natal responses.
 Abstract expressionism meets language.
 Movement through brushwork, markings, and layered, open passages lead the viewer on a journey of discovery, enabling the creation of a myriad of their own associations and insights.
 Through observing the relationships of applied materials to a surface, layers of seemingly random associations can merge into realization, recognition.

 I have been greatly influenced by artists from the past.
 Matisse has influenced and inspired my love of brilliant color and its interactions.
-I have also been greatly inspired by the expressive paintings of the abstract expressionists such as Helen Frankenthaler for her bold and sensitive use of organic poured paint shapes, by Franz Kline for his stark use of diagonal bold contrasting lines and by Robert Rauschenberg for his unique juxtaposition of cultural icons into a variety of assemblages.
+I have also been greatly inspired by the expressive paintings of the abstract expressionists such as Helen Frankenthaler for her bold and sensitive use of organic poured paint shapes, by Franz Kline for his stark use of diagonal bold contrasting lines, and by Robert Rauschenberg for his unique juxtaposition of cultural icons into a variety of assemblages.
 The explorations of the Surrealists are compelling as explorations of the subconscious.
 I am fascinated with Chinese Calligraphy as well as with the extensive carvings of masks and wooden figurative art of The Dogon Tribe of the Bandiagara Cliffs region in Africa.